 - 1.1.
-This chapter shall be used as a guideline in the design of all new BIA school facility buildings.
-The procedures and systems here will help the Designer of Record create attractive, durable, cost-effective buildings that will be economical to maintain and provide a healthy educational environment.
+This chapter shall be used as a guideline in the design of all new BIA justice centers and detention facilities.
+These procedures and systems will help the Designer of Record create attractive, durable, cost-effective buildings that will be economical to maintain.
 Building design should be based upon recognized and sound commercial building practices.
 The design shall be in conformance with these guidelines unless exceptions to them are granted by the BIA. - 1.2.
 Refer to Chapter 1, "General Information," and Chapter 2, "Presentation of Data," for required documents, drawing and specifications formats, and other design and submittal requirements not discussed in this chapter. - 1.3.
 Additional design and submittal requirements may apply for projects with unusual or highly technical criteria. - 1.4.
 As applicable, the Designer of Record shall incorporate the sustainability strategies identified in Chapter 3, "LEED Goals and Guidelines." - 1.5.
-The guidelines in this chapter should be used in conjunction with those in the other chapters in this handbook, and the Designer of Record should coordinate with the other project consultants to be sure all aspects of the school facility are effective and compatible. - 1.6.
+The guidelines in this chapter should be used in conjunction with those in the other chapters in this handbook, and the Designer of Record should coordinate with the other project consultants to be sure all aspects of justice centers and detention facilities are effective and compatible. - 1.6.
 All design features must be weighed carefully for their initial cost, long-term maintenance cost and needs, durability, and their impact on the environment.